kirazero17/aws-fcj-workshop-tags/content/_index.md

 The goal of this workshop is to walk through the various ways in which you can tag AWS resources & query said tags.
 By the end of this workshop you would have an understanding on how to tag, and govern the tags of different AWS resources.

 ### Infrastructure architecture

+The infrastructure consists of one VPC, with one public and one private subnet created inside.
+One EC2 AutoScaling Group is created in each subnet.
+The public subnet can communicate with the world through an internet gateway.
+To make sure only outbound traffics from the private subnet are allowed, a NAT Gateway is placed in the public subnet.
+All private outbound traffics are routed to it.

 ![arch](images/0-home/0001-architecture.png)

 ### Workshop Structures